Hilo, Hawaii, Hawaii Port Guide

 Top Things to Do

-• Visit Akaka Falls State Park to see the stunning 442-foot waterfall.
+- Visit Akaka Falls State Park to see the breathtaking 442-foot waterfall.

-• Stroll through the Hilo Farmers Market for local produce and artisan goods.
+- Stroll through the Hilo Farmers Market for local produce and crafts.

 Typical Weather

-Hilo experiences a tropical climate with warm temperatures year-round, averaging between 70°F and 85°F. The area receives a significant amount of rainfall, especially from November to March, making the dry summer months (April to October) the best time to visit.
+Hilo has a tropical rainforest climate, characterized by warm temperatures and high humidity year-round.
+Expect frequent rain, especially from November to March, making the dry summer months (April to October) the best time to visit.

 What to Pack